 - My dog spends most of his time lying around and doesn't play like he used to.
 Is he just getting old?

 - My dog's breath stinks!
 What might be causing the smell?

 Just like people, dogs benefit from a healthy, happy lifestyle that allows them to do what they love, even if it's just a quick chase of their tail.
-Simply paying attention to changes in behavior and asking your vet a quick question can make a difference in your pet's health.
+Simply paying attention to changes in behavior and asking your vet a quick question can make a difference in your dog's health.